imayank/Project_3/writeup_template.md

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

-You're reading it! and here is a link to my [project code](https://github.com/imayank/Project_3/blob/master/Traffic_sign_classifier.ipynb)
+You're reading it! and here is a link to my [project notebook](https://github.com/imayank/Project_3/blob/master/Traffic_sign_classifier.ipynb)

 ### Data Set Summary & Exploration

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the numpy library to calculate summary statistics of the traffic signs data set:
+I used the numpy library to calculate summary statistics of the traffic signs data set.
+The code can be found in the notebook cell titled **Basic Summary**

 * The size of training set is 34799
 * The size of the validation set is 4410